Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Selected Completed Works (in Reverse Chronological Order)

+*Power Tools III: To My Pressure Pump* for Organist (after Lorine Niedecker's poem of the same name) - 2024, 10'

 (Fantasia on) *Nickel Under the Foot* (from Marc Blitzstein's *The Cradle Will Rock*) for Percussionist and Soprano Saxophonist - 2023, 2' <br />
 &emsp; intended as an encore piece alongside *Coffee Grinder for T-Bone Slim*